eventide-project/docs/user-guide/session.md

 A session controls the lifecycle of a connection to a message store database, and the execution of data storage and retrieval commands and atomic database transactions.

+By default, a session's connection settings are read from a [file](#settings), but settings can be assigned by any means.

 ## Session Facts

 - A database connection is not opened when a session is constructed